Skip to content

 3. Buffer too small

-My rule of thumb: buffer ≈ one full batch of work.
+A buffer of 10 lets the submitting loop run freely ahead of the workers.
+Rule of thumb: buffer size ≈ one full batch of work.

 Further reading